huntdatacenter/docs/docs/coordination/services-model.md

 ### New price model

 Our passion is to elevate data for a better world.
 To do so, we have chosen to spend our time helping scientists with digital tools on their quest.
 Money is a means towards this goal, not an end.
-We are part of public university that run these services with zero profit.
+We are part of a public university that runs these services with zero profit.

 In that context, we have been thinking hard about how to best establish a model that takes into account the diverse needs of our community members.

 ![Price bindings](./services/images/hunt-cloud-prices-bindings.png "HUNT Cloud price bindings")

-Our solution is a model that try to balance the need for financial financial predictability with scientific flexibility with three different prices: commitment prices, on-demand prices and BLUE prices.
+Our solution is a model that tries to balance the need for financial financial predictability with scientific flexibility with three different prices: commitment prices, on-demand prices and BLUE prices.

 * **COMMITMENT** prices allow you to prepaid for services for one or three years.
 The intention is to allow for stability and predictable prices on services that you rely on.

-* **ON-DEMAND** prices allow you the to allocated resource that you pay for on a "per day" basis.
+* **ON-DEMAND** prices allow you to allocate resources that you pay for on a "per day" basis.
 The intention is to allow for flexibility in accordance with shifting needs in your research project.

 * **BLUE** prices are reduced prices available on the BLUE data space subscription level.
 The intention is to allow for utilization of "common pool resources" and allow for low-cost flexibility.

-For storage, we have a **VOLUME DISCOUNT** that are automatically calculated from all allocated terabytes across all labs attached to one data space.
+For storage, we have a **VOLUME DISCOUNT** that is automatically calculated from all allocated terabytes across all labs attached to one data space.
 The intention is to encourage large data collections in your lab portfolio.

 ![Price elements](./services/images/hunt-cloud-prices-elements.png "HUNT Cloud price elements")